If God Loves Us Then Why Does God Allow Suffering?

 “but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
 Genesis 2:17

 They knew that they could die if they ate from the tree.
 But I am convinced that they did not understand death.
 Everything in their life and everything that they have ever experienced had been perfect.
 Even though they had been told about the pain that would occur if they ate from the tree, they could not fathom the idea of pain because they had never seen or experienced pain.
 Therefore, when the serpent told them that they would not die when eating from the tree, they would become more like God.
 Eve freely ate.
 She probably though, “what is the worse that could happen?”

 The worse that could happen was that pain and sin entered the world and this is the way the world is today.
 In fact, before Adam and Even came onto planet Earth, God had a similar experience with the devil.
-It is interesting that God creates something (people and the devil) give then the world, and both chose to rebel.
+It is interesting that God creates something (people and the devil), and both chose to rebel.

 The Bible states these things about Satan:

 “I ordained and anointed you as the mighty angelic guardian.
 You had access to the holy mountain of God and walked among the stones of fire.”
 You were perfect in your ways from the day you were created, Till iniquity was found in you…You became filled with violence within, And you sinned; Therefore I cast you as a profane thing Out of the mountain of God” Ezekiel 28:14-16

 I bet you never thought of Satan and one of God’s most beautiful creatures?
 That is until he was filled with pride and instead of wanting to serve God, he wanted to become God.
 I think that Satan had a lot in common with Adam and Eve.
 That is being one of God’s most wonderful creations and due to their own sinful actions were cast out.